ML4C: Seeing Causality Through Latent Vicinity: Introduction

-All proofs of propositions, lemmas and theorems are available in the supplementary material.
-Consequently, we propose and advocate a two-phase paradigm for SCL, as depicted in Figure~\ref{fig:two_phase_workflow}(a): phase one corresponds to a binary classification task, where an SCL algorithm needs to classify whether a specific learning target is identifiable or not; only if it is classified as identifiable, then we go to phase two to classify the specific orientation of the learning target.
+All proofs of observations, propositions, lemmas and theorems are available in the supplementary material.
+Consequently, we propose and advocate a two-phase paradigm for SCL, as depicted in Figure~\ref{fig:two_phase_workflow}(a): phase one corresponds to determining the identifiability of a specific learning target; only if it is determined as identifiable, we go to phase two to classify the specific orientation of the learning target.
 Following this paradigm, we tackle the problem of SCL on discrete data and propose an algorithm ML4C.
 The core of ML4C is a binary classifier with a novel learning target: it classifies whether an Unshielded Triple (UT: a triple of variables \tuple{X,T,Y} where $X$ and $Y$ are adjacent to $T$ but are not adjacent to each other) is a v-structure or not.
 Starting from an input dataset with the corresponding skeleton provided, ML4C orients each UT once it is classified as a v-structure.
 These v-structures are further used to construct a CPDAG as output.
-Such a single classifier facilitates both learning tasks in the two phases, since an identifiable UT implies that it is a v-structure~\citep{spirtes2000causation} i.e., up to the partial DAG before applying Meek rules~\citep{meek2013rule} which is a standard post processing.
+Such a single classifier facilitates both learning tasks in the two phases, since standard theory shows that an identifiable UT implies that it is a v-structure~\citep{spirtes2000causation}, i.e., up to the partial DAG before applying Meek rules~\citep{meek2013rule}.

-To address the fundamental question of SCL, we propose a principled method for ML4C featurization.
-Specifically, we exploit the \textit{vicinity} of a given UT (i.e., the neighbors of UT in skeleton), and derive features by considering the conditional \textit{dependencies} and structural \textit{entanglement} within the vicinity.
-We further define discriminative predicate (i.e., a binary predicate function with domain as ML4C's feature set) and prove that there exist weak discriminative predicates and strong discriminative predicates (i.e., values of the predicates are one-to-one correspondence with ground truth labels).
-We further prove that ML4C is asymptotically perfect.
-Last but foremost, thorough experiments on benchmark datasets demonstrate that ML4C remarkably outperforms other state-of-the-art algorithms w.r.t. accuracy, robustness, tolerance and transferability.
-Our main contributions are:
+Operationally, we propose a principled method for ML4C featurization.
+We exploit the \textit{vicinity} of a given UT (i.e., the neighbors of UT in the skeleton), and derive features by considering the conditional \textit{dependencies} and structural \textit{entanglement} within the vicinity.
+ML4C's featurization is appealing from both theoretical and empirical perspectives.
+We prove that ML4C is asymptotically correct, and ML4C shows remarkable performance on benchmark datasets (with finite samples).\looseness=-1